micahbowie/console_buddy/README.md

 ## Project Structure and Setup
 The home for all your console classes, helpers, and defintiions should be `.console_buddy/` directory.
 This can hold things like your own helper classes, scripts, and buddy definitions.
-Console buddy will attempt to load any `.rb` file in that directory.
+Console buddy will recursively load any `.rb` file in that directory and its subdirectories.

 ***This directory needs to be in the root of your project**